Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 You don't need a fancy website.
 You need one that's fast, clear and doesn't make people work to find the answer.

 Something we see constantly with Melbourne businesses: the site looks fine on a desktop monitor in the office, but nobody ever checks it on a phone.
-Meanwhile, 60-70% of your traffic is on mobile.
+Meanwhile, 60 to 70% of your traffic is on mobile.
 Pull out your phone right now and visit your own website.
 Try to find your phone number.
 Try to request a quote.
-If it takes more than two taps, you’ve got a problem.
+If it takes more than two taps, you've got a problem.

 Before you start building new pages or chasing backlinks, check for problems that are silently undermining everything else.
-We call these “leaks” because they slowly drain the effectiveness of everything else you do, often without you realising it.
+We call these 'leaks' because they slowly drain the effectiveness of everything else you do, often without you realising it.

 Indexing basics (what should and shouldn't show up on Google)